 Journals consist of articles written by scholars and researchers, reporting in detail on their original research, and "peer reviewed" by other experts before they’re published.
-Most are published by professional or academic organizations, for specialists in that field.
+Most are published by professional or academic organizations, and university presses for specialists in that field.
 Journals are published regularly, like magazines, but most magazine articles provide more basic information, and are written for the average person.

 When you have the journal-in-hand, you can turn to the inside cover page or title page to find information about the journal.
 You should find a statement about the peer-review process.

 When you access the journal online, this information should be easily located on the website.

 For additional help in finding out if the journal is peer-reviewed, use the database, Ulrich's Periodicals Directory: